FairGrad: Fairness Aware Gradient Descent: Experiments

 \section{Experiments}

-In this section, we present several experiments that demonstrate the competitiveness of FairGrad as a procedure to learn fair models in a classification setting.
-We begin by presenting results over standard fairness datasets and a Natural language Processing (NLP) dataset in Section~\ref{subsec:standard}.
-We then showcase the fine-tuning ability of FairGrad on a Computer Vision (CV) dataset in Section~\ref{subsec:fine-tune}.
-Next, we study the behaviour of the $\epsilon$-fairness variant of FairGrad in Section~\ref{subsec:pareto}.
-Finally, we investigate the impact of batch size on the learned model in Section~\ref{subsec:impact}.
+In this section, we present several experiments that demonstrate the competitiveness of FairGrad as a procedure to learn fair models for classification.
+We begin by presenting results over standard fairness datasets and a Natural language Processing dataset in Section~\ref{subsec:standard}.
+We then study the behaviour of the $\epsilon$-fairness variant of FairGrad in Section~\ref{subsec:pareto}.
+Next, we showcase the fine-tuning ability of FairGrad on a Computer Vision dataset in Section~\ref{subsec:fine-tune}.
+Finally, we investigate the impact of batch size on the learned model in Section~\ref{subsec:impact} and present results related to the computational overhead incurred by FairGrad in Section~\ref{subsec:computational-overhead}.